FOSDEM/website/content/interviews/2015-larry-wall.markdown

 Q: Have you enjoyed previous FOSDEM editions?

-Indirectly, but I've always been interested in way too many things, so I rely heavily on other people telling me about the cool bits of everthing.
+Indirectly, but I've always been interested in way too many things, so I rely heavily on other people telling me about the cool bits of everything.
 And certainly FOSDEM has always had cool bits.  :)